Edith Pitt

 Dame Edith Maud Pitt, DBE (14 October 1906 – 27 January 1966) was a British Conservative Party MP for the Birmingham Edgbaston seat.
 She had also sat on Birmingham City Council, and sought several Parliamentary seats before being placed in the Conservative safe seat of Edgbaston.
 When she died, she was succeeded by Jill Knight.

 Early life

 Edith Maud Pitt was born in Birmingham on 14 October 1906.
 She was the oldest of six children, and her father was a die-stamper.
 She attended a Birmingham council school, as well as night school before becoming a junior clerk.

 Political career

 Pitt joined the Conservative Party in 1929, and gained a seat on Birmingham City Council.
-While working for the Council she was a member of an interim committee, established in 1947, designed to ensure that the Council was ready to implement the reforms of the 1948 Children's Act.
+While working for the Council she was a member of an interim committee, established in 1947, designed to ensure that the Council was ready to implement the reforms of the Children Act 1948.